 - Most students who require two terms of chemistry will take CHEM 131 and CHEM 231, along with their associated laboratories, CHEM 132 and CHEM 232.

-- Some students, especially those in programs leading to allied health training, and some agriculture majors, will take CHEM 131 and CHEM 132, followed by CHEM 105.
+- Some students, especially those in programs leading to allied health training, and some agriculture majors, will take CHEM 131 and CHEM 132.

 - Students in a pre-professional (dental, medical, veterinary) track will have to take the entire four semester sequence; CHEM 131, CHEM 231, CHEM 241, and 271, along with each of their laboratories.

 - Students currently accepted by and enrolled in the Clark School of Engineering should take CHEM 135 and CHEM 136.
 NOTE: Chemical engineering students will be required to take chemistry beyond CHEM 135/136.

 The single best source of information concerning chemistry-related advising is your advisor.

 If you cannot get your question answered by either your advisor or the FAQ, please email your question to the Department’s Advising Office.